Essaouira seems to be giving Marrakech a run for it’s money.

 Some things never change

-Despite it’s more laid back vibe, you still get people trying to hustle you in Essaouira by showing you they way – sing it: “let me show you, let me show you where to go, follow me my friend……by The Jacksons”.
+Despite it’s more laid back vibe, you still get people trying to hustle you in Essaouira by showing you they way – sing it: “let me show you, let me show you the way to go, follow me my friend……by The Jacksons”.

 One seller, completely clad in big screaming designer slogans was all up for a chat – said he loved the American vibe, American style.
 We talked about fashion for a while before the conversation took a predictable turn; he started to tell me about his uncle’s spice shop just up the way and was ready to lead me there.

 “No thank you, it’s ok, I’m not in a hurry, I’m taking my time, I don’t need a guide, I don’t want to go, no thanks, I’m fine (HONESTLY), you just relax, no no no, thank you, yes maybe tomorrow” and so it goes on….every single time.

 I wonder what they’d make of us in the UK, ignoring each other as we walk down the street, avoiding eye contact and not asking people for money when they ask for directions.
 Or being ignored by sales assistants most of the time lol.
 No bargaining, no ‘good price’ just fixed prices, no need to speak to anyone – a cold and socially frozen shopping experience perhaps!

 Another charming seller suggested we should get married and declared that we’ll have five children!!!!
 (He’d probably sell me for a hundred camels after that lol, too risky).

 Lunch at ‘Fanatics Cafe’ interesting choice of business name – great service, seafront views.